-What staff should do if they have safeguarding concerns about another member of staff
+What staff should do if they have safeguarding concerns about another member of staff reported to the DSL.
+Where there are concerns about the headteacher this should be referred to the chair of the governing board.

 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-However, if it is a low-level concern this should be reported to the DSL.
-Where there are concerns about the headteacher this should be referred to the chair of the governing committee.
+However, if it is a low level concern this should be

-In the event of concerns/allegations about the headteacher where there is a conflict of interest in reporting the matter to the headteacher or governing committee, this should be reported to local authority designated officer (LADO).
+In the event of concerns/allegations about the headteacher, where the headteacher is also the sole proprietor of an independent school, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported to local authority designated officer (LADO).